jeongm/Algorithms/Chinese/readme.md

-# Chinese cheat-sheet
+# Chinese Cheat-Sheet
-Phrases I need to know when visiting China
+Phrases I am likely to use when I visit China.